xuf3/seattle_gaycity/README.md

 **Color scale**

 For the different race's layer, I use the same color scale to set the color for each area.
 However, since the data for each race are very different and has large gap, this color scale is not the best way to visualize the data.
 I am thinking maybe to create separate color scale for each layer.
-But then the legendary also need to be redeisgned.
+But then the legend also need to be redeisgned.

 **Area name**

 In the info panel I was not able to include the name of each area since it's not included in the dataset I am using.
 But there's an field in the dataset that the website indicate that it can be used to join other dataset.
 If I can find a related dataset with area name in the future.
 I would like to add the name of the area to the info panel so user will know clearly which area they are looking at.

-## describe the systematic architecture
-- client, server, services, and data. inspect the code of this project, especially look into the following issues.
-- What are the data flowed in between the client and server.
-- The major libaries in use and their functions.
-- Does this project support responsive design?

-##describe the basemap, the thematic layer and the interactive features if it has.

-## list any web map element in use (e.g, scalar bar, north arrow, legend, etc.) if it has.

-##analyze he strengths and weakness of the examined project.